Mporzier/tap-ringover/README.md

 # tap-ringover

-A Singer.io tap for Ringover API
+Tap for Ringover API, using the tap template provided by Singer.io.